 Wow, that was a lot of sewing!
 There’s a lot of work still to do, such as sewing eyelets where the lacing goes (I cheated with some lacing tape for the event), and by hand sewing the hems where they are machine-basted.
 I also need to hem the cloak, but as I “fulled” the wool first (partly felting it) I was able to get away with leaving it raw for a few days on site.

 Ultimately I will make an over-gown for these outfits which laces across the tummy in the Flemish / Netherlandish style.
-This was all heavily inspired by the work down by Drea Leed, on the Elizabethan Costuming site (an excellent resource for anyone interested in this sort of thing!).
+This was all heavily inspired by the work done by Drea Leed, on the Elizabethan Costuming site (an excellent resource for anyone interested in this sort of thing!).
 Here are pictures of her version.
 I used her corset pattern generator to make the corset (which I forgot to take with me, d’oh!) and I also used the chemise pattern (the authentic version) for our white undershirts.

 Rowany Festival has much more to offer than just camping in medieval dress: there is dancing, fighting, archery, children’s quests, feasting … pretty much anything you can think of that was medieval you can do it (or learn about it) at Festival.
 Such fun!
 I’m already looking forward to next year, when we might take Will along too. :)